itenium-be/blog-posts/_drafts/regex/2018-03-27-regex-introduction.md

 **Mastering Regular Expressions**

-If though the name of the book is [Mastering Regular Expressions][mastering-regex-book] it still starts really slow and is perfectly readable by someone with even no (or very little) regex experience.
+Even though the name of the book is [Mastering Regular Expressions][mastering-regex-book] it still starts really slow and is perfectly readable by someone with even no (or very little) regex experience.